HPAC/CP-CALS/README.md

 ### MATLAB examples

 After compiling the MATLAB MEX, one can execute file `matlab/matlab_src/TTB_vs_CALS.m` in MATLAB.
 This executable performs a comparisson of TensorToolbox and CALS.
-The user needs to first point MATLAB to the CALS MEX an the Tensor Toolbox source code, using the first two lines of the file.
+The user first needs to point MATLAB to the CALS MEX and the Tensor Toolbox source code by editing the first two lines of the file.